tracim/tracim/backend/doc/setting.md

 You're elasticsearch server need to be running.
 You can then setup index with:

+`tracimcli search init`

+You can resync data with:

+`tracimcli search add`

+If there is an update of tracim, use this one to migrate index:

-`tracimcli search index`
+`tracimcli search update`

-This command will also indexing content and can be runned anytime your index is not anymore synchronized with tracim.

 Your data are correctly indexed now, you can go to tracim ui and use search mecanism.